meteor/meteor/docs/client/basic/sections/commandline.md

 #### `meteor debug`

-Run the project, but suspend the server process for debugging.
+Run the project with Node Inspector attached, so that you can step through your server code line by line.
+See [`meteor debug`](#/full/meteordebug) in the full docs for more information.

 #### `meteor deploy <site>`